healthysustainablecities/global-indicators/process/readme.md

 - Make sure that you have forked the repo onto your own GitHub account and that the repository is cloned onto your machine.
 For help on this, please refer to the [GitHub Guides](https://guides.github.com/).
 - Additionally, to make sure that your branch is up to date run the following in your command prompt / terminal window
     1. Change directory to the global-indicators folder on your machine
+    1. Type the following
-    1. Type git pull upstream master
+        - git pull upstream master

 ### 2. Download and Organize the Data
 1. Download the global data from the cloudstor data folder.
 You can find the links to this data [HERE](https://docs.google.com/document/d/1NnV3g8uj0OnOQFkFIR5IbT60HO2PiF3SLoZpUUTL3B0/edit?ts=5ecc5e75).
 1. Rename the folder to ‘input’ and place the folder of data in ‘global-indicators/process/data’.